paritytech/parity-bridge/README.md

 pay for the gas.

-this opens up an attack where a malicious user could spam `Side.relayMessage`. it would cost the attacker no `main` chain wei and essentially free `side` testnet wei to cause the authorities to spend significant amounts of wei to relay the message to `main` by executing `Main.acceptMessage`. an attacker is able to exhaust bridge authorities funds on `main`.
+this opens up an attack where a malicious user could spam `Side.relayMessage`.
+It would cost the attacker no `main` chain wei and essentially free `side` testnet wei to cause the authorities to spend significant amounts of wei to relay the message to `main` by executing `Main.acceptMessage`. an attacker is able to exhaust bridge authorities funds on `main`.